 The London Eye is open daily but the timings change every month.
 Generally, it is open from 10am to 8:30pm in the summer and 11am to 6pm in the winter.

 The London Eye has two entrances.
 If you hold a standard ticket, please proceed to Entrance A. Those with fast-track tickets can enter through Entrance F. If you have secured a VIP experience or included an add-on drink, make your way to the VIP desk at the ticket office.
-If you've booed the river cruise, head to boarding point 2 at the London Eye pier.
+If you've booked the river cruise, head to boarding point 2 at the London Eye pier.